chef-boneyard/chef-web-docs-2016/includes_private_chef_10x/includes_private_chef_10x_admin_ha.rst

 .. image:: ha-topology

-The front-end servers require load-balancers provided by the customer.
-Opscode recommends:
+The front-end servers require load-balancers provided by the customer. |opscode| recommends:

 * Hardware load-balancers (such as F5 or NetScaler)
 * SSL off-loading